-- Water disputes in the Middle East
+- Israeli-Palestinian relations and the Middle East Peace Process

 |1979-2015||Research Analyst, Middle East and North Africa Research Group, RA, FCO|

-- 'Water and Development in Iraqi Kurdistan', in Stansfield, G (ed.), The Kurdish Question Revisited (forthcoming, December 2015)
+- Water and Development in Iraqi Kurdistan in The Kurdish Question Revisited, Stansfield, G (ed.), June 2017

-- Rivers of Discord: International Water Disputes in the Middle East, London, 1997
+- Rivers of Discord: International Water Disputes in the Middle East London, 1997

-- 'Regional Implications of the Arab Spring', in Mulrooney, D (ed.), The Situation in West Asia and North Africa and its Impact on the International Strategic Configuration, Conference Report, Institute for Security and Development, 2012, Stockholm, pp 68-73
+- Regional Implications of the Arab Spring in Mulrooney, D (ed.), The Situation in West Asia and North Africa and its Impact on the International Strategic Configuration, Conference Report, Institute for Security and Development, 2012, Stockholm, pp 68-73